-- Do your own research – Look into the local market on comparable properties and check their sold prices.
-There’s a lot of resources out there to find a variety of different information on average sale prices, sale times & more, right down to specific postcode.
+Look into the local market on comparable properties and check their sold prices.
+There are a lot of resources out there to find a variety of different information on average sale prices, sale times & more, right down to specific postcodes.

-- Don’t reveal your maximum or minimum price – Keep hush to the estate agent as to the lowest price you can accept or highest price you can bid.
-If you tell them, of course they are going to work to that figure.
+Keep hush to the estate agent as to the lowest price you can accept or the highest price you can bid.
+If you tell them, of course, they are going to work to that figure.

-- Don’t be pressured to use services associated with the estate agent – Listen to what they have to offer but get other quote comparisons, there are a lot of comparison services out there that should give you an idea how much you should pay for a conveyancers and what rate house repayments you can acquire.
+Listen to what they have to offer but get other quote comparisons, there are a lot of comparison services out there that should give you an idea of how much you should pay for conveyancers and what rate mortgage you can acquire.

 We offer a service that is different to a traditional sale, we can buy your house for cash in as little as 7 days, no stress, no hassle and no having to deal with estate agents.
 It’s not a service for everyone, but we do offer a free valuation over the phone to give you an idea of what we will be able to offer on your property, so it’ can’t hurt right.

 Our quote process is simple, just enter your postcode, answer a few questions about your property, then we’ll get in touch with to talk through the property and talk through a ballpark figure.

 Benefits of our service vs the open market

 There are several benefits to using our service that you won’t experience in going through the open market, which include:

 No solicitors’ fees – we cover all the costs